ChickenWhisky/Delta_SusAd_Task1/README.md

 cd /home/HAD
 ```

-* Sign in to User HAD execute the following on the terminal
+* Sign in to User HAD & execute the following on the terminal

 ```
 cd /home
 git clone https://github.com/ChickenWhisky/Delta_SusAd_Task1.git
-mv DeltaTask1_SysAd/init.sh .
 ```

 ### Extra files for the sake of testing above scripts